8 Analysis dataset preparation

 data2 <- IQRdataGENERAL(dataSource2, doseNAMES, obsNAMES,FLAGforceOverwriteNLMEcols=FALSE)

-Table 8.6: Example dataset 2 with kept existing NLME columns (selected columns and first 12 rows)
+Table 8.11: Table 8.12: Example dataset 2 with kept existing NLME columns (selected columns and first 12 rows)

 USUBJID TIME EVID YTYPE VALUE ADM AMT